logo image

 The Jacobite highland charge saw about 6,000 highlanders running towards the Government troops waving swords, shields and yelling.

-The highland charge had been successful in many earlier battles, creating so much fear in the opposing troops, they could not load their weapons, and broke their lines to run off.
+The highland charge had been successful in many earlier battles, creating so much fear in the opposing troops, they could not load their weapons, then broke their lines to run off.

 The charge at Culloden may not have been as affective as other battles, as boggy ground slowed the charge in places, much reducing the fear factor of fast approaching screaming warriors.